riazmd3/Project-Drop-Cars-Backend/docs/document_status_api.md

 The Document Status API provides functionality to track and manage the verification status of documents uploaded to Google Cloud Storage (GCS).
 This system allows users to check document statuses and update documents when they are marked as invalid.

+**Important**: Driver and Car document status APIs are only accessible by Vehicle Owners, not by drivers themselves.

 ## Document Status Enum

 ```python